Make Your Next Trip Extraordinary

 Start thinking about Christmas/New Year’s now.

 I’m not kidding.
-It’s the most in-demand travel period of the year, with peak prices and minimum-stay restrictions at popular beach and ski locations.
-Some of Hawaii’s top resorts, for example, are already fully booked for the December 2020 holiday period.
+Get ideas from these Christmas/New Year’s trips most loved by your fellow travelers.
+If you need a beach or ski resort, remember that you’ll find peak prices and minimum-stay restrictions at this time of year.
+Some of Hawaii’s top resorts, for example, are already fully booked for the December 2024 holiday period.
 These resorts save their rooms for loyal guests who return year after year.
-If those returning guests should cancel—and sometimes they do when deposits come due in March or April—then a few rooms may open up to new travelers at that time.
+If those returning guests should cancel—and sometimes they do when deposits come due—then a few rooms may open up to new travelers at that time.
 Get yourself onto the waitlist now.

 Trip sellers use the words “vacation” and “travel” interchangeably, but they are actually very different.
-“Vacation” is the opposite of work, whereas “travel” comes from the French “travail”—meaning, work.
-It is indeed a lot of work to cope with unfamiliar languages, currencies, etiquette, logistics, flight cancellations, lost luggage, etc. Each year we all need a good dose of both vacation (recovery from work) and travel (exploration that may tax the mind but also broadens it).
-If what you really want is both in one trip—exploration with all the hassles removed—then use a WOW List trip planner.
+“Travel” comes from the French “travail” (meaning, work)—and it is indeed a lot of work to cope with unfamiliar languages, customs, currencies, etiquette, logistics—but it expands one’s mind and horizons.
+By contrast, “vacation” is the opposite of work (in fact, it’s recovery from work).
+Each year we all need a good dose of both vacation and travel.
+If what you really want is both in one trip—exploration that’s as relaxing as possible, with all the hassles removed!—that’s when to use a WOW List trip-planning expert.

 Include in your calendar a new destination you’ve never been to before.

 We all need the comfort of the familiar (e.g., the annual family trip to the lake), but we also crave novelty and excitement.
 Getting slightly out of your comfort zone leaves you with a sense of accomplishment, not to mention unforgettable memories.
-I insist that my kids (now 16 and 17) get to at least one new country each year.
-(Usually we get to at least three or four.)
-If life gets in the way and you can’t get to a new place in 2020, at least, when you’re in the old familiar place, try a new activity you’ve never done before.
-Mastering a new challenge—say, zip-lining or learning to surf—makes a trip vividly memorable.
+I insist that my kids get to at least one new country each year.
+If life gets in the way and you can’t get to a new place in 2024, at least, when you’re in the old familiar place, try a new activity you’ve never done before.
+Mastering a new challenge—say, learning to surf or cook the perfect tiramisu—makes a trip vividly memorable.

 Post a Comment